Southall F.C.: History

 In 1992, the club lost the use of its Western Road ground and was forced to start ground sharing with other clubs.
 They remained in the lowest division of the Isthmian League until the end of the 1999–2000 season when, after finishing bottom of the table, they were relegated to the Combined Counties Football League.

 Southall remained in the Combined Counties League until March 2006, when they were expelled and their records for the 2005–06 campaign expunged due to financial irregularities.
 However, the club was able to clear its debts and continued to operate, restarting two levels lower in the Middlesex County Football League Premier Division, from the 2006–07 season.
 After the division was cut from 15 to 11 teams, Southall were put in Division One Central and East.
 They finished runners up and immediately jumped back up to the Premier Division.

 The 2011–12 season saw manager Steve Embleton guide the club to a third-place finish, securing promotion to the Spartan South Midlands Football League Division One.

 With new manager Paul Palmer in charge for 2016–17, Southall reached the quarter-finals of the FA Vase, then the 2017–18 season saw the club crowned Division One champions, Southall's first league title for 91 years.
 They finished the season with 94 points, with 116 goals scored and a +80 goal difference.
 The team also broke the club record for most wins at the start of a season (7).

 For 2018–19, the club were members of the Combined Counties League Premier Division and, under the management of Max Howell, finished fourth.

 The 2019-20 Combined Counties League Premier Division season was abandoned as a result of the COVID-19 pandemic.
 The pandemic led to further disruption the following season, with Southall's 2020-21 campaign starting in September, before being suspended in December with Southall in fifth place in the table.

-The club celebrated its 150th anniversary in 2021.
+The club celebrated its 150th anniversary in 2021 and gained promotion to Step 4 by finishing runners-up in the Combined Counties Premier Division North.
+From 2022 the club play in the Isthmian League South-Central Division and reached the playoffs in 2024.